chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

  1. Raya can now escape anywhere, they won't keep up with the boat
  2. they'll likely go to Talon next for the next Gem shard
 - Namaari commands not to pursue;
-	- Talon is strong and dangerous territory, we'll intercept after
+	- Talon and Spine are strong and dangerous territories
 	- She chooses one of her elite soldiers to prepare to follow and spy on Raya
-		- not to interfere. just collect info
+		- must not interfere. just collect info
 - Namaari needs to head back to Fang to talk with her mother, Chief Virana
 	- she needs to know what Raya is really trying to do
 	- (Namaari doesn't actually understand the scroll she showed when she was younger)